lsz7575/PluralCrypt/README.md

 + Auto detected default Pluralsight Path
 + List all Course downloaded (except unfinished download)
 + Fix decrypt wrong Video (wrong name of video decrypted)
++ More features, you can check it :D.

 # Getting Started
 This tool requires .Net Framework `4.5.2` or above.